-DATES: The deadline for receipt of the application in Grants.gov is 11:59:59 PM eastern time November 16, 2010.
+DATES: The application deadline is 11:59:59 p.m. eastern time on June 9, 2011.
+Applications must be received by Grants.gov no later than 11:59:59 p.m. eastern time on the application deadline date.
+HUD may modify the due date for this Notice to the extent a final appropriations bill for FY2011 is enacted.
+HUD will issue a technical correction to this NOFA if appropriations are enacted that require HUD to modify the funding criteria or application requirements, or if HUD determines that adjustments to estimated award amounts or timelines are necessary.
+Any such technical correction will provide detailed instructions for applicants to permit them to resubmit the application to address the revised NOFA requirements.
 Only one application will be accepted per project from any given organization under this grant program.
 If more than one application is received for the same project from an organization, the application that was timely received last by Grants.gov will be considered for funding.
 See the General Section regarding timely receipt requirements.

 FOR FURTHER INFORMATION CONTACT: Questions regarding specific program requirements should be directed to the agency contact identified in Section VII of this program NOFA.
-Questions regarding the FY2010 General Section should be directed to the Office of Departmental Grants Management and Oversight at 202-708-0667 (this is not a toll-free number) or the NOFA Information Center at 800-HUD-8929 (toll-free).
+Questions regarding the FY2011 General Section should be directed to the Office of Departmental Grants Management and Oversight at 202-708-0667 (this is not a toll-free number) or the NOFA Information Center at 800-HUD-8929 (toll-free).
 Persons with hearing or speech impairments may access these numbers via TTY by calling the Federal Relay Service at 800-877-8339.
 The NOFA Information Center is open between the hours of 10:00 a.m. and 6:30 p.m. eastern time, Monday through Friday, except federal holidays.